 Enabling SSO with a php-based CMS (Dupral, Joomla!, Wordpress, your own)

 Pydio provides a set of “CMS Bridges” to allow you to use your existing CMS as a users directory.
-The principle of the bridge is that Pydio becomes a “Slave” of the CMS, in that when a user logs in the CMS, he is alos automatically logged in Pydio.
-If not logged and accessing to Pydio, he is automatically redirected to the CMS login page.
+The principle of the bridge is that Pydio becomes a “Slave” of the CMS, in that when a user logs in the CMS, she is automatically logged in Pydio also.
+If not logged and accessing to Pydio, she is automatically redirected to the CMS login page.

 Disclaimer : If you installed Pydio-Enterprise with the linux repository (apt, yum etc...), you must install the "pydio-plugin-auth.remote" package and don't forget to refresh your pydio after that.